 Introductory rates are available for new fellow members and new graduate members.
 Current students can become members for a low one-time rate while in school.

-What does the MAAA do for members?
-The MAAA works alongside the MSA and ASA to protect CAA practice in the state of Missouri The MAAA intentionally engages in efforts to increase the Anesthesiologist Assistant's professional footprint throughout the state and increase job opportunities The MAAA is actively involved in meeting with legislators to support and promote licensure bills to expand CAA practice in closed states Members are updated on state/national political or legislative action that can affect CAA practice and provide tools to make an impact The MAAA provides a direct connection to the AAAA Relevant anesthesia lecture made available during the MAAA meeting held at the annual MSA meeting Licensure fees reduced by 50% for CAAs through combined efforts by the MAAA and Missouri AA commission Members have the ability to vote and hold executive/board positions.
-Provides networking possibilities with other CAAs from the state
+The MAAA works alongside the MSA and ASA to protect CAA practice in the state of Missouri.
+The MAAA intentionally engages in efforts to increase CAAs’ professional footprint to encourage additional job opportunities.
+The MAAA is actively involved in meeting with legislators to support and promote licensure bills to expand practice in closed states.
+MAAA members are updated on state/national political or legislative action that can affect CAA practice and provided tools to make an impact.
+The MAAA also provides a direct connection to the AAAA.
+The MAAA provides convenient networking possibilities with other CAAs.
+Additionally, members have the ability to vote and hold board positions in the MAAA.

 The Missouri Academy of Anesthesiologist Assistants (MAAA) is a nonprofit organization and a component society of the American Academy of Anesthesiologist Assistants (AAAA).
 Our mission includes political advocacy of the Anesthesiologist Assistant profession, commitment to the highest educational standards, and fundamental support of the Anesthesia Care Team.